mahengrui1/MagiaRecord-MentalStrengthening-Calculator/README.md

 SB(data,'',???,9999) is to search whole tree, SB(data,'56',???,''the weight of 56'') is to search trees under '56' subplot

 a PC needs 10 min to calculate 4 branches such as Sayaka https://mrtop.top/mr/chara/#/2004/e/, but be impossible to calculate 6 branches such as Iroha https://mrtop.top/mr/chara/#/1001/e/ since the code is not efficient in sth, that is, it is not very smart.
-Run a dlc in it to merge branch 1 and 4, 2 and 5, 3 and 6 to reduce the wordload.
+Run a dlc in it ('This is for 6 branches girl') to merge branch 1 and 4, 2 and 5, 3 and 6 to reduce the wordload.

-2GB memory recommended
+2GB memory recommended, 500MB sometimes (Kaede the 2 branches one) works.

 it provides a feature to random try to find better.
 In old version, it can not solve any so has this feature, now no need.
 But you can try run it (change some number to fit certain tree) since it doesnt require much memory.
 The basic thinking is to calculate each branch, and random 60 points to each branch, then calculate then repeat.
 With this, you can fix the code although the code is not user friendly.
 500000 tries can be near the best i guess.